Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

+Please note this repository is archived as I no longer have the time to actively maintain it.
+Thank you all who helped contribute and have enjoyed using it on your laptop.

+Best,
+Andrei

 # Asus E200HA and X206HA Linux Post Install Script
 A Linux Post install script for The Asus E200HA, X206HA and other Intel Cherry Trail Devices.